linode/docs/docs/guides/kubernetes/calico-secure-lke/index.md

     sudo cd /usr/local/bin/
     ```

 1. Download a copy of the `calicoctrl` command line tool and place it in the `/usr/local/bin/` directory.
+Current and previous versions of `calicoctrl` are available on [GitHub](https://github.com/projectcalico/calico/releases).
 Remember to replace `3.22.1` in the command below with the `calico-kube-controllers` version installed on your LKE cluster:

     ```command
     sudo curl -L https://github.com/projectcalico/calico/releases/download/v3.24.5/calicoctl-linux-amd64 -o calicoctl